 E-Comm is significantly understaffed.
-To hit service level and occupancy targets (while factoring in shrinkage) the concerts to significantly increase FTE in Call Taking and increase fTE in Call Taking and increase and increase and specifics of the increase and initiatives which could reduce the falt are outlined in Section 1.
+To hit service level and occupancy targets (while factoring in shrinkage) the concerts to significantly increase FTE in Call Taking and increase fTE in Call Taking and increase and increase and finitatives which could reduce the fat are outlined in Section 1.
 Also, to support the recommendations in Section 2, E-Comm needs to allocate dedicated resources to manage change in the ECC.
 Resource 'rightsizing' should be considered on a 'per-project' basis depending on size and complexity.